 Raabia Hawa - Rabbia will be starting her 350km trek from the TANAPA (Tanzania National Parks) headquarters in Arusha ( Tanzania), she will pass through the Arusha National Park and make her way to the border at Namanga (Kenya).
 She will proceed through various community conservancies along the route heading to the Nairobi National Park lion dispersal area (which is also a heavy lion conflict area) in Kitengela.
 She will complete her walk at the Kenya Wildlife Service (KWS) headquarters in Nairobi.

-We need your help to launch our lion census projects!
+We need your help to expand the rapid response unit to provide greater security for the Mara elephants!
 Please make a contribution and share this page with your friends and family.
-All contributions are tax deductible).
+All contributions are tax deductible.

 $5 provides food ration for one ranger each day

 $10 covers one ranger’s wages each day

 $50 covers fuel and maintenance cost for patrol car (Land Cruiser) each day